 When all 6 dice score, that's Hot Dice — you get them all back and roll again with your turn total intact.
 It's the highest-variance moment in the game.
 Reach 5,000 (default target, scales with difficulty) to win.

 Play Yahtzee ZAP, Generala, and Ten Thousand free online at Cliko Games — no download, no sign-up.
-Switch between all three games using the variant tabs above.
+Switch between all three games from the Game row in the Menu.
 Each game has its own daily challenge, difficulty scaling, and challenge sharing via URL.

 All three games work on desktop and mobile browsers.
 Difficulty ranges from Beginner (forgiving targets) to Cyborg (expert-level scoring thresholds).